Rowan-Ranch/livestock-rs/README.md

  - 🐄 Includes common cattle breeds like Angus and Brahman.
  - 🐐 Includes common goat breeds like Alpine and Boer.
  - 🐑 Includes common sheep breeds like Dorper and St. Croix.
+ - 🫏 Includes common donkey breeds like Miniature and Standard.
  - 🦌 Includes common reindeer breeds like Even and Nentsi.
  - 🛠️ Utilities for converting between enum variants and human-readable strings.
  - 🔒 Serde support for serialization and deserialization.